TinyPedal/TinyPedal/docs/customization.md

 Set number of delta lap time records to display.
 Minimum number is limited to `2`, maximum is limited to `5`.

     show_stint_laps
 Show number of completed laps from current stint and estimated total stint laps.
+This option is only available for LMU, and `enable_restapi_access` must be enabled for accessing stint data.

-Note, this option is only available for LMU, and `enable_restapi_access` must be enabled for accessing stint data.
+Note, currently stint laps and estimation are based on virtual energy usage data, which is not available for vehicles without virtual energy.

     show_energy_remaining
 Show remaining virtual energy reading in percentage from each driver, with 4 different states: